12 Top-Rated Fly Fishing Destinations in Tennessee

 1. Little River

 The Little River is not a river at all, but it is one of the largest streams in the Great Smoky Mountains and a prime fly fishing destination in east Tennessee.
-The stream has five distinct sections, each offering a different kind of experience, from large pools to broken pocket water to headwaters.
+This stream has five distinct sections, each offering a different kind of experience, from large pools to broken pocket water to headwaters.

 The stream has populations of rainbow, brown, and brook trout and smallmouth bass.
 Many of the trout will be small in size in this stream (4 to 7 inches).
 Anglers enjoy the opportunities that the varied characteristics of this waterway offer in its different sections.
 Fishing regulations vary from section to section, so it is important to check with the TWRA before heading out, or hire a guide.